 Table of Contents

-The National Qualifications Framework (NQF) is a tool used to measure the skills and knowledge of learners in South Africa.
+The National Qualifications Framework (NQF) is a tool used to measure the skills and knowledge of learners in South Africa on a national level.
+The purpose of assessing learners’ skills is to provide them with the credentials needed to enter their next academic phase and schooling.

-The NQF consist of 10 levels divided into three bands:
+The NQF consists of 10 levels divided into three bands:

-- Levels 1 to 4 equate to high school grades 9 to 12 or vocational training,
+- NQF Levels 1 to 4 equate to high school grades 9 to 12 or vocational training,

-- Levels 5 to 7 are college diplomas and technical qualifications, and
+- NQF Levels 5 to 7 are college diplomas and technical qualifications, and

-- Levels 7 to 10 are university degrees.
+- NQF Levels 7 to 10 are university degrees.

 NQF stands for the National Qualifications Framework, which is the South African framework used to arrange levels of learning achievements.